-The Employee Incident Report form (Appendix E) is used to document non-physical incidents involving employee(s), volunteers, contractors and consultants.
-The Principal/Administrator will intervene immediately to establish the validity of the report and resolve the issue(s) at the lowest level as expeditiously as possible no later than two (2) business days.
-A copy of the initial Employee Incident Report with follow-up information must be submitted to the Program Specialist immediately.
+The Employee Incident Report form (Appendix E) will be used to document non-physical incidents involving employee(s).
+The Principal will intervene immediately to establish the validity of the report and resolve the issue(s) at the lowest level and as expeditiously as possible.
+A copy of the initial report with follow-up information must still be submitted to the Program Specialist (SCAN).